-The Advertising Jingle Posted by gary on Jul 11, 2019 in American history, Culture, English Grammar
+The Advertising Jingle Posted by Gary Locke on Jul 11, 2019 in American history, Culture, English Grammar

 You’ve heard them.
 They are the combination of a catchy tune and advertising copy.
 Most of them last only a few seconds.
 Which is, ideally, all the time you need to absorb the message and get that song stuck in your head.
 Today, we might call it an earworm.
 But, for many years it was called a jingle.
 And, amazingly, many of them are so memorable that for generations we have sung them and quoted them and even used them to teach English.